cometa-rocks/cometa_documentation/cometa_actions.md

             <br><strong>Step 2:</strong> Enter -> "Test_User"
             <br><strong>Step 3:</strong> Save your password into Environment Variable's with encryption
             <br><strong>Step 4:</strong> Enter "$myPasswordVariableName"
             <h4>Note: Using "unencrypted" password is a security risk and should not be used.
-Suggested to use Option 2</h4>
+Suggested to use Example 2</h4>
         </td>
     </tr>
     <tr>